I get a steady stream of emails asking about how to book Avios tickets to Australia or New Zealand. My honest answer is – don’t bother. Use cash.

 Here is an example of a round-the-world routing using the multi-partner chart.

 London – Delhi – Hong Kong – Tokyo – Los Angeles – New York – London is just under 20,000 miles.
 This would be 200,000 Avios in Business Class for the whole trip.

 It is worth noting that I have never seen a firm list of the rules for booking multi-partner reward tickets.
 Most BA call centre agents will never have booked one.

-In theory you are limited to eight sectors with just one overland sector – although a recent Flyertalk example had multiple overland sectors and was ticketed.
+In theory you are limited to eight sectors with just one overland sector – although I have seen examples where multiple overland sectors were ticketed

 In theory you need to have every segment in the same class as just one in a higher class will reprice the entire itinerary.
 However, some people have reportedly had agents charge based on the longest class flown, ie if 60% is economy and 40% First then they were charged economy!